2weiEmu/sis50.nl.go/README.md

 - [ ] Notification / Notices Page
     - [ ] Ability to post new Announcement with bold highlighting
 - [ ] Addition of a basic favicon for the website
-- [ ] Saving the calendar in a downloadable CSV
 - [ ] A link to the local supermarket's site
 - [ ] Add mobile design (basic)
 - [ ] There is a basic help page